bhushanraja/rk-rc-dw-2022-hackathon/README.md

 Ravali Kuppachi and Rajabhushan Ceelam Project for DeveloperWeek Cloud 2022 Hackathon

-## BlueLine Taxi Application used for online cab booking and managing services.
+## BlueLine is an online taxi booking and managing application.

 ### blueline-ui
 This is the frontend application developed using Angular